professional woman standing in front of city skyline

 Sample answer:

-“I once underestimated a timeline, which taught me to build in more buffer and communicate earlier.”
+“I once underestimated a timeline for a project.
+This taught me to build in more buffer and communicate earlier.”

 17. How do you handle feedback?